TobyKeech/SyntaxShowdown/README.md

 Follow the steps below to run the application:

 1) Clone the repository:
-git clone git@github.com:TobyKeech/SyntaxShowdown.git
+2) git clone git@github.com:TobyKeech/SyntaxShowdown.git
-cd SyntaxShowdown
+3) d SyntaxShowdown
-Install the dependencies:
+4) Install the dependencies:

-2) npm install
+4) npm install
 Start the Spring backend server : this server is currenly hosted should this may not need to be performed

 Make sure you have the JDK installed and set up correctly.